My name is Frédéric Claux. I am Associate Professor at the University of Limoges.

 Below is a link to a Windows binary (64 bits) that can be used to generate the supports.

 Requirements: a 64-bit Java 8 or later Virtual Machine needs to be installed on your computer.
 If both a 32-bit and a 64-bit JVM are installed on your computer, the 64-bit JVM must be the default JVM.
 The application also requires an OpenGL 4.3 graphics card and a recent graphics driver.
 Any graphics card manufactured after 2010 should work.
 You must agree with the terms listed in the About dialog prior to using the application for support generation.

-June 2019: our method is covered in a 3dprint.com article
+Our method is covered in a 3dprint.com article

-October 2021: a derived version of our algorithm, named 'lightning infill', is proposed in the latest Ultimaker Cura software (4.12), download Cura here.
+A derived version of our algorithm, named 'lightning infill', is proposed in the latest Ultimaker Cura software (4.12), download Cura here.

 Our work is featured in Lost in Tech’s "Lightning infill is new in Cura.
 But what on earth is it?", as shown below.